-The Boolean type is one of the primitive types in JavaScript.
+The type Boolean is one of the primitive types in JavaScript.
 This data type can only represent two states,

 true